Ancient Coins Collecting is a challenging task, but it's the best way to enjoy and learn history of ancient civilizations.

 Here are some of the forums, which you can find useful: FORVM Ancient Coins AncientsInfo

-Los Angeles (AFP) - A dealer handling a $10 million treasure trove found by a US couple dismissed Tuesday a report that the horde may have been stolen and therefore have to be given back.
+A coin dealer handling a $US10 million treasure trove found by a US couple has dismissed a report that the hoard may have been stolen and must be given back.

 03/29/2014 Jewellery Notebook: coin jewellery